TERMS & CONDITIONS

 4.2 In the event that payment is not received by the Due Date and without prejudice to any other remedies available to the Seller, the Seller may:

-(b) charge default interest on monies overdue at the current default rate as published on the Website which will accrue on a daily basis and compound monthly from the Due Date until all amounts due,including default interest, have been paid in full.
+- charge default interest on monies overdue at a rate of the overdraft rate payable by us to our bankers at the time of default and during such default plus 5% which will accrue on a daily basis and compound monthly from the Due Date until all amounts due, including default interest, have been paid in full.
 All amounts received by the Seller will be applied first in payment of default interest.

 4.3 All costs incurred by the Seller in recovering overdue monies (including court, solicitor and debt collection costs) are payable by the Buyer.